barakman/solidity-math-utils/README.md

 Function `poweredRatio` computes the power of a given ratio by a given exponent.

-Note that this function uses `reducedRatio(n, d, MAX_UINT128)` internally, in order to avoid multiplication overflow.
+Note that it relies on function `productRatio` in order to avoid multiplication overflow.

-Subsequently, the larger the input exponent is, the lower the accuracy of the output is.
+Subsequently, the larger the input exponent is, the lower the accuracy of the output is likely to be.

 This library defines a maximum exponent of 4 bits (i.e., 15), which can be customized to fit the system requirements.